Skip to main content

 Logo of the Landscape Architecture Continuing Education System (LA CES)

-This course is pending approval for 1.0 Professional Development Hour (PDH) through the Landscape Architecture Continuing Education System (LA CES) and meets the health, safety and welfare requirements (HSW).
-1.0 PDH (LA CES/HSW) may be earned upon completion of a short quiz following the webinar.
+This course is approved for 1.0 Professional Development Hour (PDH) through the Landscape Architecture Continuing Education System (LA CES) and meets the health, safety and welfare requirements (HSW).
+To earn 1.0 PDH (LA CES/HSW):

 Speakers